 Planning

-As a statutory body, it is the responsibility of Geological Survey Ireland to respond to calls for information and comments on Strategic Environmental Assessments (SEA), Environmental Impact Assessment Reports (EIAR), Planning Applications, and County Development Plans, particularly in relation to roads, wind and solar farms, and quarries, or if a potential development would adversely affect a site of geological importance or groundwater source.
+As a statutory body, Geological Survey Ireland responds to calls for information and comments on Strategic Environmental Assessments (SEA), Environmental Impact Assessment Reports (EIAR), Planning Applications, and County Development Plans, particularly in relation to roads, wind and solar farms, and quarries, or if a potential development would adversely affect a site of geological importance or groundwater source.
 We have developed guidelines for local authorities and consultants for the planning of relevant developments.

 Planning consultations are coordinated by the Geoheritage Programme at the Geological Survey Ireland.
 Please contact us for further information.
 Planning documents for our consideration may be sent directly to us at GSIPlanning[AT]gsi.ie or to the Corporate Support Unit of the Department of the Environment, Climate and Communications.